Velocidex/velociraptor-docs/content/artifact_references/pages/server.utils.createcollector.md

   - name: encryption_scheme
     description: |
       Encryption scheme to use.
-Currently supported are Passowrd, X509 or PGP
+Currently supported are Password, X509 or PGP

   - name: encryption_args
     description: |